Samira-Mas/Fat-Segmentation-in-MR-using-domain-adaptation/Visceral_fat_segmentation_U-net/README.md

     - Creat your data in seperate folders so that during training:
                 -train
-                        -images (images with prefix "image")
+                            1-images (images with prefix "image")
-                        -labels (same name as images with prefix "mask") -validation
+                            2-labels (same name as images with prefix "mask") and
+                -validation
-                        -images (images with prefix "image")
+                            1-images (images with prefix "image")
-                        -labels (same name as images with prefix "mask")
+                            2-labels (same name as images with prefix "mask")
     - during the test:
                 -test
                         -Test_results_A2B (images obtained from unpaired cycleGAN)